SIRIMALLANavya/CODTECH-Task2/README.md

 **Key Points:**

-Entity Declaration: Define the UART receiver entity with input clock, input serial data, output data valid, and output received byte signals.
+1.Entity Declaration: Define the UART receiver entity with input clock, input serial data, output data valid, and output received byte signals.

-State Machine: Implement a finite state machine (FSM) with five states: idle, start bit detection, data bits reception, stop bit detection, and cleanup.
+2.State Machine: Implement a finite state machine (FSM) with five states: idle, start bit detection, data bits reception, stop bit detection, and cleanup.

-Signal Declarations: Declare signals for the current state, clock counter, bit index, received byte, and data valid.
+3.Signal Declarations: Declare signals for the current state, clock counter, bit index, received byte, and data valid.

-Process: Describe the behavior of the FSM using a VHDL process, which includes:
+4.Process: Describe the behavior of the FSM using a VHDL process, which includes:

-Start bit detection and timing
+5.Start bit detection and timing

-Data bits reception and storage
+6.Data bits reception and storage

-Stop bit detection and validation
+7.Stop bit detection and validation

-Cleanup and preparation for next reception
+8.Cleanup and preparation for next reception

+**Output Assignments**:

-**Output Assignments**: Assign the output signals data valid and received byte the values of the corresponding internal signals.
+1.Assign the output signals data valid and received byte the values of the corresponding internal signals.

-Clock Synchronization: Use the input clock signal to synchronize the FSM and ensure proper timing.
+2.Clock Synchronization: Use the input clock signal to synchronize the FSM and ensure proper timing.

-Bit Indexing: Use the bit index signal to keep track of the current bit position during data reception.
+3.Bit Indexing: Use the bit index signal to keep track of the current bit position during data reception.

-Data Validation: Use the stop bit detection and validation to ensure the received data is valid.
+4.Data Validation: Use the stop bit detection and validation to ensure the received data is valid.

-This is a VHDL implementation of a UART (Universal Asynchronous Receiver-Transmitter) receiver.
+5.This is a VHDL implementation of a UART (Universal Asynchronous Receiver-Transmitter) receiver.
 Here's a breakdown of the code:

-Entity Declaration
+6.Entity Declaration

 **The entity UART_RX has four ports:**